lovemo/vscode-ios-snippets/README.md

 # iOS Snippets

 Collection of snippets for iOS/macOS development.
+Visual Studio Code already includes support for Swift and Objective-C (grammar and language), so this extension is all you need to start coding.

 To install this extension, launch VS Code Quick Open (⌘+P), paste ``ext install ios-snippets`` and press enter.

 ## Swift